-- (1) For the purposes of discharging its functions, the central bank may develop and promote such programmes and initiatives, where it thinks necessary in collaboration with financial institutions or bodies representing the financial institutions, to inform and educate customers or potential customers of financial products and financial services. - (2) Every financial institution, other than a cash dealer, shall appoint an officer to deal with complaints and grievances from their customers. - (3) (a) Any customer of a financial institution who is aggrieved by any act or omission of the financial institution may, subject to paragraph (b), make a complaint in writing to the financial institution for remedial action. - (b) The financial institution shall not entertain a complaint where it is made more than 7 years from the date of the act or omission giving rise to the complaint. - (4) (a) Any complaint made under subsection (3) shall be dealt with by the financial institution and a written reply shall be given to the complainant as soon as practicable but not later than 3 months as from the date it receives the complaint. - (b) Where the complainant is dissatisfied with the reply, or does not receive a reply within the period, referred to in paragraph (a), he may, subject to paragraph (c), refer the complaint, in writing, to the central bank - (i) specifying the nature of the complaint, the redress being sought and the reasons for his dissatisfaction; and - (ii) enclosing - (A) a copy of the complaint made to the financial institution; - (B) a copy of the reply made by the financial institution; and - (C) any other document or information which may be of relevance to the complaint.
+- (1) For the purposes of discharging its functions, the central bank may develop and promote such programmes and initiatives, where it thinks necessary in collaboration with financial institutions or bodies representing the financial institutions, to inform and educate customers or potential customers of financial products and financial services. - (2) Every financial institution, other than a cash dealer, shall appoint an officer to deal with complaints and grievances from their customers. - (3) (a) Any customer of a financial institution who is aggrieved by any act or omission of the financial institution may, subject to paragraph (b), make a complaint in writing to the financial institution for remedial action.

+- (b) The financial institution shall not entertain a complaint where it is made more than 7 years from the date of the act or omission giving rise to the complaint. - (4) (a) Any complaint made under subsection (3) shall be dealt with by the financial institution and a written reply shall be given to the complainant as soon as practicable but not later than 3 months as from the date it receives the complaint. - (b) Where the complainant is dissatisfied with the reply or does not receive a reply within the period referred to in paragraph (a), he may refer the complaint to the Ombudsperson for Financial Services in the manner provided for in the Ombudsperson for Financial Services Act 2018. - (5) Repealed - (6) The central bank may issue such instructions or guidelines as may be necessary for the purposes of this section.